abhaynayar/genesis/README.md

 After finishing the course, I was interested in extending this platform further.
 All the development beyond the course is going on in the `extended/` directory.
-You can run the understand the build pipline by reading `build.sh` in the `extended/` directory.
+You can understand the build pipline by reading `build.sh` in the `extended/` directory.
 The extended directory also contains a README file which consists of various plans and approaches being used.
 At the moment, the development is ad hoc.

 To start, I first had to make sure that the entire stack: from the high-level programming language down to the CPU was available in code and working.
 The course developers don't provide a VM translator.
 For this, I developed the entire stack including the compiler, VM translator, and the assembler in Python.

+### Features

+- Multiply and divide in CPU

+### To be implemented

+- Optimize graphics library in OS
+- von Neumann architecture
+- Video memory for screen
+- External storage
+- File system

 ### Compatibility